GLOBAL MARKETS-Stocks fall on Greece, rate concerns; U.S. dollar dips

 * U.S. stocks dip; investors focus on Greece, rates

-* China trade data helps push down oil prices (Updates to afternoon, adds commentary)
+* China trade data helps push down oil prices (Adds U.S. markets open, changes dateline, byline)

 By Sinead Carew